Day One on the Camino Inglés, La Coruña Arm ~ La Coruña to Sergude, 19.63 Km (12.2 Miles)

 Get ready, because from the stream onward for the next 5 kilometers it is a tough uphill climb on pavement!

-Come to an intersection in about another 1/2 kilometer and cross over keeping straight on here onto the paved lane called Sigrás Dabaixo.
+Come to an intersection after about another 1/3 kilometer and cross over keeping straight on here onto the paved lane called Sigrás Dabaixo.

 Uphill on the Quaint Sigrás Dabaixo on day one of the La Coruña Arm of the Camino InglésUphill on the Quaint Sigrás Dabaixo

-In another 1/2 kilometer we came to this cruceiro, where Rich got down on his knees and prayed for flat road!
+After another 1/3 kilometer we came to this cruceiro, where Rich got down on his knees and prayed for flat road!
 Ha ha!
-It was an arduous climb from the Pensión to here
+After a right turn at the cross, it was an arduous climb from the Pensión to here

 Rich Praying for Flat Road on day one of the La Coruña Arm of the Camino InglésRich Praying for Flat Road